John 17:3

 To fulfill our Purpose of loving God with all of our heart, soul, mind, and strength, we have to grow in our knowledge of him.
 Here, we try to understand who God is and who Jesus is by seeing what Scripture says about them.

-How can churches fail to include the Father in a statement of their beliefs when he fills the pages of the Old and New Testaments and is the one almost exclusively called God throughout Scripture?
+How can churches fail to describe the Father in a statement of their beliefs when he fills the pages of the Old and New Testaments and is the one almost exclusively called God throughout Scripture?

-We hope to clarify from Scripture the differences between God and his Messiah since Scripture clearly makes a distinction.
-Unfortunately, many claims about who Jesus is are also confused and not found in Scripture but formed in Catholic Church councils from the fourth and fifth centuries.
-The belief statements formed in these councils were then enforced by those in authority (both government and church) over the next 1300 years.
-History is very clear about this and will be acknowledged by most Bible scholars.
 We think it is important to emphasize what Scripture emphasizes by highlighting rather than ignoring our God and Father.
 This is so important that it is one of our stated Values.
 We believe it is problematic that many Christians have confused the roles of God and his son so thoroughly that they really know neither.
-John 17:3, quoted above, tells us that the essence of eternal life is knowing both the Father and the Son.
+John 17:3, quoted above, tells us that the essence of eternal life is knowing both the Father (the only true God) and Jesus Christ (the one God sent).

 Obviously, much more could be said about the subject, this is simply an introduction.
 You may hover over the Scripture reference to view the verse in the ESV.